 Nobody will notice that the stripes aren’t all the same width.
 Especially if you’re putting furniture in front of the bottom part of the all anyway.
 It probably goes without saying, but you do need to consider your moldings.
 If you have crown molding (I didn’t in this room) measure from the bottom of the molding to the top of the base trim.
 That way you don’t have one skinny stripe at the top and one fat stripe at the bottom.

-I know these two items are lying around everyone’s garage, but if you have them, use them.
+I know these two items are not just lying around everyone’s garage, but if you have them, use them.
 Once you learn that the laser level has screws for “precision adjustments” it’s much faster to tape along the laser line than using a hand held level on the wall.

 I didn’t realize there were “precision adjustments screws” on the laser when we painted Nat’s walls so I wasted a lot of time trying to move the tripod up and down to get it just right.
 This time around I just gave each screw a little twist and matched it up to the hash mark and we were good to go.
 If you have a husband, use him too.
 Or a friend.
 Having a helper will make things go MUCH faster.
 With another person holding the roll of tape both your hands will be free to pull the tape taut and smooth it out straighter.
 Or, just stand back and take photos while the other person does it all for you and your cute kid entertains you in the middle of the room.